NVIDIA/aistore/README.md

 ### Local Docker-Compose

 The 2nd option to run AIS on your local machine requires [Docker](https://docs.docker.com/) and [Docker-Compose](https://docs.docker.com/compose/overview/).
 It also allows for multi-clusters deployment with multiple separate networks.
+You can deploy a simple AIS cluster within seconds or deploy a multi-container cluster for development.

 > AIS 2.0 supports up to 3 (three) logical networks: user (or public), intra-cluster control and intra-cluster data networks.

 To get started with AIStore and Docker, see: [Getting started with Docker](docs/docker_main.md).

-### Docker playground
+#### Docker playground

-In [docker playground](deploy/dev/docker/playground) you can find scripts which download different datasets (eg. MNIST and subset of ImageNet).
+In [Docker playground](deploy/dev/docker/playground) you can find scripts which download different datasets (eg. MNIST and subset of ImageNet).
 The datasets are downloaded using [Downloader](docs/experimental.md#Downloader) which will save objects directly to the AIS cluster.
 During the download you can monitor the statistics:
  * number of requests made,